 My experience with Sennheiser HD 660 S changes my perception for open back headphones.
 Once shunned by me due to sound leakage, I found out an excellent advantage: I can hear what’s happening around me.
 And why is that a good thing?
 Well, it keeps me connected to my family when I am listening to music at home, which is a big deal.
 The reason why I do not listen to headphones at home is I do not want to isolate myself.

-With Sennheiser HD660S (or HD600, HD650, HD 6XX for that matter), I can still hear my family, so at least I can acknowledge them when needed.
+With Sennheiser HD660S (or most open-back headphones like HD 560S), I can still hear my family, so at least I can acknowledge them when needed.
 These legendary Sennheiser headphones have such huge ear cushions that covers more than your ears that they feel absolutely comfortable to wear.
 After a while, I almost forgot I am wearing them.

 The very nature of open back headphones is that they do not isolate from the surrounding noise, and you cannot get that kind of musical details into the ears compared to closed back or ANC headphones.
 But come to think of it, this is no different from playing music over loudspeakers.
 Then why not listen with speakers?
 Because open back headphones are way less noisy than loudspeakers, so it is a fantastic compromise.

 The HD650 is the oldest model among the 3, so I shall use this as the benchmark to describe the rest.
 I bought the HD 650 after auditioning the HD660S loan unit, and reluctantly sold off the MrSpeakers Aeon.
 While I enjoy the latter, I find the HD650 a fantastic value and lower maintenance cost (cheap replacement ear cushion and cables).
 The glossy titan-grey colour plastic sets it apart from the other 2.